nyl-auster/rust-memo/README.md

 Some languages have garbage collection that constantly looks for no longer used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
 Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks at compile time.

+- Each value in Rust has a variable that’s called its owner.
+- There can only be one owner at a time.
+- When the owner goes out of scope, the value will be dropped.

 ### understanding "move"

 This code displays "5", as expected